Edgroom's Educators Excellence Awards - 2024

 Published 7d+

-EAPCET Top-20 colleges in RANGAMPETA - COMPUTER SCIENCE AND SYSTEMS ENGINEERING
+EAPCET Top-20 colleges in RAJAHMUNDRY - PHARMACY(MPC STREAM)

-Top-20 EAPCET colleges for COMPUTER SCIENCE AND SYSTEMS ENGINEERING in RANGAMPETA basis EAPCET 2023 cut-off ranks.
-Cut-off ranks are for OC-Male category from 2022, and 2023
+Top-20 EAPCET colleges for PHARMACY(MPC STREAM) in RAJAHMUNDRY basis EAPCET 2023 cut-off ranks.
+Cut-off ranks are for OC-Male category from 2022, and 2023 data.

 • Edgroom